bbauska/BI-JS-for-webdev/README.md

-A JavaScript engine enables us to run JavaScript code outside of a web browser, which is useful for building serverside, applications, command line tools, and other types of applications that do not rely on web browser.
+A JavaScript engine enables us to run JavaScript code outside of a web browser, which is useful for building serverside, applications, command line tools, and other types of applications that do not rely on a web browser.

 You can follow these basic steps for your development environment.
 So the first step is you can install a code editor.
-You can choose from variety of free and paid code editors such as Visual Studio Code, Sublime Text, or Atom.
+You can choose from variety of free and paid code editors such as Visual Studio Code, Sublime Text, Atom, or Notepad++.
 These editors provide features such as syntax highlighting, autocompletion, and debugging tools that make writing and debugging JavaScript code easier.
-You can just go to Google and let&apos;s say if you want to install Visual Studio code, you can just type in the Google and you can just install it for your OS.
+You can go to Google and let&apos;s say if you want to install Visual Studio code, you can just type in the Google and you can just install it for your OS.